-- (a) The subrecipient fails to timely meet its performance standards as set forth in the subgrant, or - (b) The Federal or State Government increases, reduces, or withdraws funds allocated to SETA under WIOA Title I, or - (c) There is a change in Federal or State law or regulations or the policies and procedures of the Governor and/or the California Workforce Development Board or SETA are amended, revised or modified.
+- (a) The subrecipient fails to timely meet its performance standards as set forth in the subgrant, or - (b) The Federal or State Government increases, reduces, or withdraws funds allocated to SETA under WIOA Title I. For example, if SETA's annual WIOA Title I formula allocations increase, SETA may award increases in allocations that do not exceed maximum funding levels proposed by respondents in Section V, paragraph IV(3), Maximum Funding Levels, of this RFP, or - (c) There is a change in Federal or State law or regulations or the policies and procedures of the Governor and/or the California Workforce Development Board or SETA are amended, revised or modified.